-PAC 617 Pastoral Care and Counseling: Personality Theory & Abnormal Behavior - Credit 3 hours
+PAC 2617 Pastoral Care and Counseling: Personality Theory & Abnormal Behavior - Credit 3 hours

 This course is designed to investigate personality theories and abnormal behavior (DSM IV) as well as selected views of psychology, culture, and biblical/theological foundations.
 Students will be requested to look at their own beliefs and thoughts in these areas in order to consider applications for pastoral care and counseling.
-Prerequisite: PAC 601 or PAC 609 enriches the communal life of faith; 2) responds with care for individuals (e.g. in a pastoral visit); and 3) nurtures the vocation of ministry.
-The course explores the context, values, theological commitments, and psychological frameworks assumed in various forms of prayer.
-This course fulfills a Pastoral Care and Counseling elective, but may not apply toward pastoral counseling certification.
+Prerequisite: PAC 2501 or PAC 2509

-PAC 619 Prayer and Pastoral Care - Credit 3 hours
+PAC 2619 Prayer and Pastoral Care - Credit 3 hours